-- 6. A statement by each party as to whether the case is to be tried with or without a jury, and the anticipated number of trial days needed.
+- 6. Statement of Jury/Non-Jury Trial.
+A statement by each party as to whether the case is to be tried with or without a jury, and the anticipated number of trial days needed.
 If there is to be a jury trial, the parties must indicate whether they agree to a non-unanimous verdict pursuant to Rule 48 of the Federal Rules of Civil Procedure. - 7.
-Any stipulations or agreed to statements of fact or law. - 8.
+Stipulations.
+Any stipulations or agreed-upon statements of fact or law. - 8.
+Witness List.
 A statement by each party as to the witnesses whose testimony is to be offered in its case in chief, indicating whether such witnesses will testify in person or by deposition, and briefly stating the topic(s) as to which the witness will testify.
 If any party anticipates any issue with the availability of a witness, that issue must be identified.
 Absent extraordinary circumstances, a party may not call as a witness in its case in chief any person not listed in the Joint Pretrial Order. - 9.
+Deposition Designations.
 A designation by each party of deposition testimony to be offered in that party's case in chief, referencing page and line numbers, with any cross-designations and objections by any other party.
+Designations and cross-designations should be highlighted or otherwise clearly marked on the deposition transcript submitted to the Court.
 For each designation as to which there is an objection, the party objecting must briefly specify the nature of the objection (e.g., "hearsay," "Rule 403").
 Any objection or cross-designation not listed shall be deemed waived. - 10.
+Exhibit List.
 A list by each party of exhibits to be offered in its case in chief.
 Each exhibit must be pre-marked (plaintiff to use numbers, defendant to use letters).
 For each exhibit as to which there is an objection, the party objecting must briefly specify the nature of the objection (e.g., "authenticity," "hearsay," "Rule 403").
 Any objection not listed shall be deemed waived.
-Absent extraordinary circumstances, a party may not offer in its case in chief any exhibit not listed in the Joint Pretrial Order. - 11.
+Absent extraordinary circumstances, a party may not offer in its case in chief any exhibit not listed in the Joint Pretrial Order. - Motions in Limine.
+A list by each party of any anticipated motions in limine with a reference to the specific witness or exhibit numbers at issue.
+The motions themselves must be separately filed via ECF, per Section 6C below. - 12.
+Demonstratives.
 A proposed schedule by which the parties will exchange demonstrative exhibits that the parties intend to use at trial, notify each other of any objections thereto, consult with each other regarding those objections and notify the Court of any remaining disputes.